-In case of corrosive oils (see issues C1, C2, C3, C4) Sea Marconi implements Chedcos® selective depolarization against corrosive sulphur.
+In case of corrosive oils (see issues C1, C2, C3, C4) Sea Marconi implements a service targeted to corrosive sulphur called Chedcos® selective depolarization.

 Power transformers treated in 2017: 500